 The Nikko Inn

-“While I’m not at all into the hustle and bustle of the touristy areas around Nikko station, just a few stations away is Nikko Inn, a collection of Japanese-style cottages overlooking (and surrounded by) farmland.
+“While I’m not at all into the hustle and bustle of the touristy areas around Nikko station, just a few stations away is Nikko Inn [now closed], a collection of Japanese-style cottages overlooking (and surrounded by) farmland.
 The rural setting means great local food, relaxation, and the smell of tatami.
 Oh, that glorious, nostalgic smell.”

 Koichi, Founder and Editor, Tofugu